 7Take the 3M finishing pad (Dark grey) and cut it into 3 strips.
 Take one of the strips and begin to rub down the entire stock following the grain of the wood.
 This pad has a very fine abrasive and will help produce a smooth finish and knock down any raised grain that may have occurred.

-8Apply two additional coats of the 50/50 oil over the next several days.
+8Apply three additional coats of the 50/50 oil over the next several days.
 Repeating the steps above.
-Switch to the pure oil bottle on your fourth coat.
+Switch to the pure oil bottle after you've applied four coats of the 50/50 oil.
 The pure oil bottle is much thicker and can be hand rubbed into the stock.
-Apply another three coats of this oil for a total of six coats of oil.
+Apply another two coats of this oil for a total of six coats of oil.
 The 3M finishing pad is no longer used at this point.

 9How long to wait before reassembly depends upon which oil you used.
 If you used tung oil then the rifle should be allowed to sit for two to three days before handling the stock.
 Raw linseed oil should be allowed to sit for 2 to 3 weeks at a minimum at temperatures above 70 degrees.
 If the stock is cold it will take longer for the oil to crosslink and cure.

 [Raw Linseed Oil Finish on Birch and Walnut]

 [One week after Finishing]

 [Final Assembly - Raw Linseed Oil - Birch Stock]

 Natural oil finishes are moderately water resistant on their own.
 Tung oil is superior to linseed oil in terms of its ability to repel water.
 If you are going to operate your M1 in high humidity areas you will want to apply a finish wax to the stock after it's cured to limit the uptake of water.
 If your stock takes in too much water it can swell slightly and cause the internal components to occasionally rub or bind.